learn-co-curriculum/phase-0-bash-navigation/README.md

 install new software updates.

 My system says I am `kellyegreene`.
-Based on what we learned about home directories, what do you think my home directory is?
+Based on what we learned about home directories, what do you think my home directory _path_ is?
 In the next section, we'll ask the shell to tell us what our home directory's path is.

 ### Identify the Current Working Directory" With `pwd` ("print working directory")